Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/guides/uploadTestResults.md

 ??? abstract "Xray Documentation"
     You can find more information on parameterised test executions [here](https://docs.getxray.app/display/XRAY/Parameterized+Tests#ParameterizedTests-Execution) for Xray server and [here](https://docs.getxray.app/display/XRAYCLOUD/Parameterized+Tests) for Xray cloud.

+!!! note
+    The parameter values have a maximum allowed length.

+    On Xray server, the length can be configured by your Xray admins to be anywhere between 64 and 255 (see section [Datasets](https://docs.getxray.app/display/XRAY/Miscellaneous#Miscellaneous-Maximumsizeforparametervalues)).

+    On Xray cloud, the maximum allowed length is simply 255.

 ## Uploading Cucumber test results